-- the parent company the actual controlling party of the Bank is Deutsche Bank AG (Germany) which holds 100% shares; - entities under common control of Deutsche Bank AG; - key management personnel and their close family members, members of the Supervisory Board, the Board, and their close family members.
+- the parent company-the ultimate controlling party of the Bank is Deutsche Bank AG (Germany) which holds 100% shares; - entities under common control of Deutsche Bank AG; - key management personnel and their close family members.

-As at 31 December 2023 and 31 December 2022, the Bank has no subsidiaries, associates, or joint ventures where the Bank has control relationship.
+As of 31 December 2024 and 31 December 2023, the Bank has no subsidiaries, associates, or joint ventures where the Bank has control relationship or significant influence.